lazypwny751/polkish/README.md

 # polkish
-a very very simple and bloat library for exec wrapper between policykit's and sudo like programs
+a very very simple library for exec wrapper between policykit's and sudo like programs

 ## Installation
 ```sh